-Program enrolments have also escalated in previous years, surging to a high of 31,411 (subject-only enrolments) in 2017 – a massive increase from 8,795 in the previous year.
+Program enrollments have also escalated in previous years, surging to a high of 31,411 (subject-only enrollments) in 2017 – a massive increase from 8,795 in the previous year.

 With over 90% of new jobs in the next five years requiring more vocational education and training, these numbers will likely see a further increase – especially with Australia’s professional, scientific, and technical services (of which the ICT field comprises) ranked as a top industry for job growth.

 With a Diploma of Information Technology considered a popular qualification for this pathway, we at AIICT have detailed the top careers one can acquire with such valuable training.

 ICT support officers are responsible for assisting with the installation, maintenance, diagnosis, and repair of computer hardware and software.
 Much of their work includes setting up computer networks, website design and upkeep, adapting programs to meet user requirements, and ensuring optimum use of software and equipment.

 The field is set to experience strong growth in the next five years, from 65,800 workers in 2018 to 77,900 in 2023, according to Job Outlook.
 Work can be found in most regions of Australia, with plenty of full-time work available.

 A formal qualification in information technology is often required for this position, with many workers choosing to pursue VET (Vocational Education and Training) study.

 Other skills required include a high-level knowledge of computers and electronics.
 Troubleshooting and maintenance of such technology is a primary responsibility – thus, skills in programming and knowing how various hardware, software, chips, circuit boards, and processors function is essential.